-Richard Pilnik has served as a member of the board of directors since May 2009.
-Mr. Pilnik serves as our Chairman of the Board.
+Richard Pilnik has served as a member of the Board of Directors since May 2009.
+Mr. Pilnik has served as our Chairman of the Board since July 2014.
 Mr. Pilnik has served as the President and member of the board of directors of Vigor Medical Services, Inc., a medical device company, since May 2017.
-From December 2015 to November 2017, Mr. Pilnik served as a member of the board of directors of Chiltern International Limited, a private leading mid-tier Clinical Research Organization, and was Chairman of the Board from April 2016 to November 2017.
+From December 2015 to November 2017, he served as a member of the board of directors of Chiltern International Limited, a private leading mid-tier Clinical Research Organization, and was Chairman of the Board from April 2016 to November 2017.
 Mr. Pilnik has a 30-year career in healthcare at Eli Lilly and Company, a pharmaceutical company, and Quintiles Transnational Corp., a global pioneer in pharmaceutical services.
-From April 2009 to June 2014, Mr. Pilnik served as Executive Vice President and President of Quintiles Commercial Solutions, an outsourcing business to over 70 pharma and biotech companies.
+From April 2009 to June 2014, he served as Executive Vice President and President of Quintiles Commercial Solutions, an outsourcing business to over 70 pharma and biotech companies.
 Prior to that, he spent 25 years at Eli Lilly and Company where he held several leadership positions, most recently as Group Vice President and Chief Marketing Officer from May 2006 to July 2008.
-Mr. Pilnik was directly responsible for commercial strategy, market research, new product planning and the medical marketing interaction.
+He was directly responsible for commercial strategy, market research, new product planning and the medical marketing interaction.
 From December 2000 to May 2006, Mr. Pilnik served as President of Eli Lilly Europe, Middle East and Africa and the Commonwealth of Independent States, a regional organization of former Soviet Republics, and oversaw 50 countries and positioned Eli Lilly as the fastest growing pharmaceutical company in the region.
 Mr. Pilnik also held several marketing and sales management positions in the United States, Europe and Latin America.
-Mr. Pilnik currently serves on the board of directors of Vigor Medical Systems, Inc., NuSirt, an early-stage biopharma, and the Duke University Fuqua School of Business.
-Mr. Pilnik previously served on the board of directors of Elan Pharmaceuticals, Chiltern International, the largest mid-size Clinical Research Organization, and Certara, L.P., a private biotech company focused on
+Mr. Pilnik currently serves on the board of directors of WCG-Copernicus, a privately-held clinical services company, Vigor Medical Systems, Inc., a privately-held medical device company, NuSirt, a privately-held, early-stage biopharma company, and BIAL Farma, a privately-held Portuguese pharmaceutical company.
+Mr. Pilnik is an Emeritus Board Member of Duke University Fuqua School of Business.
+Mr. Pilnik previously served on the board of directors of Elan Pharmaceuticals, Chiltern International, the largest mid-size Clinical Research Organization, and Certara, L.P., a private biotech company focused on drug development modeling and biosimulation.
+Mr. Pilnik holds a Bachelor of Arts in Economics from Duke University and an MBA from the Kellogg School of Management at Northwestern University.
+Mr. Pilnik is a resident of Florida, USA.